crypt0summer/System-Design/1_MainTheories/1_1_BasicTheories/6_Storage.md

         - serializable : give strongest consistency, but slow down the process
     + Durability : Once a transaction is committed, its permanent

+### Denormalization
+Denormalization attempts to improve read performance at the expense of some write performance.
+Redundant copies of the data are written in multiple tables to avoid expensive joins.
+- Pros of Denormalization:
+  + Retrieving data is faster since we do fewer joins
+  + Queries to retrieve can be simpler(and therefore less likely to have bugs), since we need to look at fewer tables.
+- Cons of Denormalization:
+  + Updates and inserts are more expensive.
+  + Denormalization can make update and insert code harder to write.
+  + Data may be inconsistent.
+  + Data redundancy necessitates more storage.

 ## 6-2.
 NoSQL
   + provide flexible, schema-less data models and horizontal scalability, making them suitable for handling large volumes of unstructured or semi-structured data.